Bryan D. Brown: Commander of USSOCOM

-In 2006, Brown oversaw the SOF component of the Quadrennial Defense Review (QDR) which is a legislatively-mandated study by the Department of Defense that analyzes strategic objectives and potential military threats.
+In 2006, Brown oversaw the SOF component of the Quadrennial Defense Review (QDR), a legislatively-mandated study by the Department of Defense that analyzes strategic objectives and potential military threats.
 As a result of Brown's contributions to the 2006 QDR were considered a success and a "major stride forward" in preparing U.S. special forces for future contingencies by increasing the SOF budget and manpower.
 As a result of the 2006 QDR the capabilities of USSOCOM were greatly expanded, including increasing active-duty Special Forces battalions by one-third, expansion of psychological operations and civil affairs units by 33%, increasing the number of Navy SEALs, among other major changes.

-After four years of leading USSOCOM through the Iraq War and War in Afghanistan, President George W. Bush nominated Rear Admiral Eric T. Olson to succeed Brown as the commander of U.S. Special Operations Command on May 11, 2007.
+After four years of leading USSOCOM through the Iraq War and War in Afghanistan, President George W. Bush nominated Rear Admiral Eric T. Olson to succeed Brown as the commander of U.S. Special Operations Command on 11 May 2007.
 Brown and Olson had served at the USSOCOM headquarters in Tampa together for four years, and Olson had been the deputy commander since 2003.
-The change of command ceremony took place on July 9, 2007, at the Tampa Convention Center.
+The change of command ceremony took place on 9 July 2007, at the Tampa Convention Center.
 It was presided over by Secretary of Defense Robert Gates.
 During the ceremony, Gates said, "He came to this post four years ago determined to improve the way special operators fight.
 He has done just that".
 At the time of the change of command ceremony, Brown was the longest serving commander in U.S. Special Operations Command history with 1,406 days in office.
 Over the course of his military career, Brown amassed a total of 4,400 hours of flight time in fixed and rotary-winged aircraft.